-18. Safeguarding concerns and allegations of abuse against staff
+19. Safeguarding concerns and allegations of abuse against staff

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy, a copy of which is available on the school network.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy, a copy of which will be provided to, and understood by, all staff.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.
-All allegations about staff will be made to the Headteacher, unless the allegation is about the Headteacher.
-IN this case the allegation will be made to the Chair of Governors.